 #eSkills4Girls was launched by the German Federal Ministry for Economic Cooperation and Development (BMZ) in the framework of Germany’s G20 presidency 2017.
 The objective of the #eSkills4Girls initiative is to overcome the gender digital divide and contribute to improved digital skills and employment opportunities for girls and women in emerging and developing countries.

-For WAAW Foundation, it was an opportunity to tell audience at the summit how the Foundation has been creating platform for African students to interact with the global community through an initiative known as the Glocal Classroom.
+For WAAW Foundation, it was an opportunity to tell audience at the summit how the Foundation has been creating platform for African where to buy provigil online students to interact with the global community through an initiative known as the Glocal Classroom.

 Founder and CEO of WAAW Foundation, Dr. Unoma Ndili Okorafor, in her address, explained that the Foundation is using technology to revolutionize STEM education, create virtual meetings, exchange of ideas, collaboration and inventions between the African continent and the rest of the world.